-I found his discoveries very valuable, and I will talk about it in another post soon.
-However, the most shocking discovery was about how the stock analysis affects the future stock movements.
+I found his discoveries very valuable, and I will talk about them in another post soon.
+However, the most shocking discovery was about how the stock analysis affects future stock movements.

-Sometimes, the stock rating company that has a solid reputation (not a particular analyst) releases its stock rating, and it produces the same effect to the future stock price.
+Sometimes, the stock rating company that has a solid reputation (not a particular analyst) releases its stock rating, and it produces the same effect on the future stock price.

-As you may find on the bottom of the chart, the stock has received an upgrade on December 27th from BofA/Merrill rating agency that has an expertise in the Telecomm industry, so, the institutional investors and hedge funds accept the rating seriously.
+As you may find at the bottom of the chart, the stock has received an upgrade on December 27th from BofA/Merrill rating agency that has expertise in the Telecomm industry, so, the institutional investors and hedge funds accept the rating seriously.